×

 2. Orange County Realtors

 The Orange County REALTORS®, situated in Orange County, California, is a local body of the National Association of REALTORS®.
-They provide services to licensed real estate brokers, salespersons, appraisers and aims to upkeep the REALTOR® Code of Ethics, providing education, resources, advocacy, and services to members.
+They provide services to licensed real estate brokers, salespersons, appraisers, and aim to uphold the REALTOR® Code of Ethics, providing education, resources, advocacy, and services to members.
 OC REALTORS®’ strong relationship with political officers ensures the protection of REALTORS®’ interests and property rights.

 Here are a couple of examples of state-level real estate organizations in the country.